 - Time Spent: 1.5 Hr

 There is a holy pond near the temple.
 People believed that a dip in this pond could cure a person of any disease and make them healthy.
-Every year thousands of devotees visit Shyam Khatu at the fair which takes place in Feb or March.
+Every year thousands of devotees visit Shyam Khatu at the fair, which takes place in Feb or March.
 We reached Shyam Khatu four days ahead of the festival.

-Brief History of Shyam Kahtu
+Brief History of Shyam Khatu

 The history of Shyam Khatu originates from the Mahabharat.
 His childhood name was Barbareek.
-Barbareek was the grandson of Bheem and son of Ghatotkacha.
+Barbareek was the grandson of Bheem and the son of Ghatotkacha.
 From the beginning of his childhood, Barbareek was a fearless warrior.
-He learnt the art of warfare from his mother.
-Owing to the fabulous power of Barbareek, Krishna did not want to participate him in the war.
+He learned the art of warfare from his mother.
+Owing to the fabulous power of Barbareek, Krishna did not want to participate in the war.
 He knew that if Barbareek joins, He will win.
 Lord Krishna asked Barbareek to sacrifice his head for charity.
 Barbareek maintained his promise to sacrifice his head like a real student, but at the same time, he wished to watch the war and Krishna granted his wish.
 Later on, his head is buried in Khatu, and at that place, the temple is constructed.

 Salasar Hanuman Ji